 Bernards Township Flag Design

 A flag defines the fabric of a country, a state, a county, or a cause.
-However, having a flag for a town is unique and only available for a few select areas looking to affirm their place in history.
-Designed by a local resident, if you take a look, there is meaning in every part of its structure.
-The Bernards Township flag is a simple design; two oak leaves on a four square pattern.
+However, having a flag for a town is a unique and exclusive feature, available only for a select few areas seeking to affirm their place in history.
+Designed by a local resident, a closer look reveals meaning in every part of its structure.
+The Bernards Township flag is a simple design; two oak leaves on a four-rectangle pattern.
 A white strip bounds the top and bottom.
 Designed in 1960 to honor the 200th anniversary of the founding charter of Bernardston, James Fogelman, a local resident, presented his version and reasoning for the flag that became the historic icon of Bernards Township.

 Bernards Township Flag History